Charlton Riverside: Recent history; regeneration

 There have been several regeneration projects in the area, starting in the 1980s, after the opening of the Thames Barrier.
 It was identified as part of an Opportunity Area by the Mayor of London in 2008 and, more clearly, in the London Plan of 2011.
 Regeneration of the area is now focused on the Charlton Riverside Masterplan agreed by the Royal Borough of Greenwich in April 2012 and updated in February 2017.
 The masterplan envisages a series of new neighbourhoods with medium-rise housing and a significant proportion of family homes.
 A network of streets and open spaces will be shaped by the area's industrial heritage.

 In 2013, Royal Greenwich UTC opened as part of this plan.
 The college failed to attract sufficient numbers of students and in 2016 was converted into a free school, Royal Greenwich Trust School.
 Adjacent to it, also on Woolwich Road and officially in Woolwich, is Windrush Primary School, formerly Maryon Park School, from the 1990s until 2015 Holborn College.

-New commercial developments include the Greenwich Shopping Park, the Peninsula Retail Park and Stone Lake Retail Park.
-A new Sainsbury's superstore opened in 2015 between Woolwich Road and Bugsby's Way.
+Recent commercial developments include the Greenwich Shopping Park, the Peninsula Retail Park and Stone Lake Retail Park.
+A Sainsbury's superstore opened in 2015 between Woolwich Road and Bugsby's Way.
 Sainsbury's also has a large distribution centre in New Charlton; it was rebuilt and expanded in 2012 and re-opened by deputy prime minister Nick Clegg in 2013.
-A new IKEA-store is expected to open in 2019.
+An IKEA store opened in 2019.